 “The only transformation that interests me is a total transformation — however minute,” wrote Susan Sontag in her diary.
 “I want the encounter with a person or a work of art to change everything.”
 For the literary idealist, the same resolute demand can be applied to encounters with the written word.

-After learning how to read a book and how to talk about books you haven’t read, here’s a beautiful meditation on poetry and total transformation by way of “stored magic” from Edward Hirsch’s modern classic How to Read a Poem (public library), the first chapter of which has been made available online by Poetry Foundation:
+After learning how to read a book and how to talk about books you haven’t read, here is a beautiful meditation on poetry and total transformation by way of “stored magic” from How to Read a Poem (public library) Edward Hirsch:

 The lyric poem seeks to mesmerize time.
 It crosses frontiers and outwits the temporal.
 It seeks to defy death, coming to disturb and console you. (‘These Songs are not meant to be understood, you understand,’ John Berryman wrote in one of his last Dream Songs: ‘They are only meant to terrify & comfort.’)
 The poet is incited to create a work that can outdistance time and surmount distance, that can bridge the gulf — the chasm — between people otherwise unknown to each other.
 It can survive changes of language and in language, changes in social norms and customs, the ravages of history.
 Here is Robert Graves in The White Goddess: